 What is a Sales Funnel?

 One of the first questions most people have when they embark on an online business is how to create a sales funnel.
-There are tons of courses out there on how to develop funnels, but sometimes, when you’re just starting out, you don’t have money to invest, and then there’s always the question of whether the person teaching this is an expert or a wannabe.
+There are tons of courses on how to develop funnels, but sometimes, when you’re just starting out, you don’t have money to invest, and then there’s always the question of whether the person teaching this is an expert or a wannabe.

 What is a Sales Funnel?

 A sales funnel moves a prospect or lead through the sales process until they become a paying customer.
 It’s that simple.
-You get a lead, and then you need to do something with them to hopefully turn them into customers someday so that your business can grow.
+You get a lead, and then you need to do something with them to hopefully turn them into customers someday so your business can grow.

 What are the Steps in a Sales Funnel?